 About the DeviceGuru Blog Network

 DeviceGuru.com is the home of the DeviceGuru Blog Network, which currently publishes LinuxGizmos.com and the LinuxDevices.com Archive.

-- The LinuxDevices.com Archive contains nearly 15,000 news items and articles published by LinuxDevices.com and spanning a dozen years of early embedded Linux history.
+- The LinuxDevices.com Archive contains nearly 15,000 news items and articles previously published by LinuxDevices.com and spanning a dozen years of early embedded Linux history.
 This precious asset became available in December 2013 by virtue of a generous donation to the Linux community from Quinstreet Inc.

 To contact the DeviceGuru Blog Network, please send an email to: deviceguru at deviceguru dot com.